GUINEA BISSAU, GUINEA CONAKRY, SIERRA LEONE, LIBERIA

 EXPEDITION LEADER: Alberto Nicheli, TransAfrica founder, has been travelling in West Africa since 1975.
 He has led more than a hundred expeditions in West Africa and 64 Sahara expeditions, including solo crossing of the desert, ethnological research on Tuareg and rock art.
 He has organized the logistics of a documentary film for Discovery Channel on the Caravans of the Niger and has assisted in numerous research projects on West Africa with Angela Fisher and Carol Beckwith from National Geographic, as well as in different television programs on West Africa.
 He is an expert in Tribal Art and security in West Africa.

 EXPLORATORY ITINERARY: In an expedition, participants must be capable to enjoy the unique encounters and some unexpected situations, part of the “African Experience”.

-Guinea Bissau: single entry visa require, is possible to have the visa at the arrival in Bissau airport.
-Please prevent us in advance.
+Guinea Bissau: single entry visa required, it is possible to get the visa upon arrival at Bissau airport.
+Please inform us in advance.